Create the BizTalk Group Prerequisites | Azure Virtual Machine

 The Administrator account is automatically added to this group.

-Depending on the BizTalk Server edition you choose, you can create one BizTalk Server virtual machine or multiple BizTalk Server virtual machines in the Group, just like on-premise.
+Depending on the BizTalk Server edition you choose, you can create one BizTalk Server virtual machine or multiple BizTalk Server virtual machines in the Group, just like on-premises.
 To create the BizTalk Server virtual machine, refer to the following link:

 If your Group will have multiple BizTalk Servers, then consider the following: